ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 Groundwater abstraction = the total water demand * fracgwused

-It is abstracted for a 100%, so no losses are accounted for.
+In the current LISFLOOD version, groundwater is abstracted for a 100%, so no addtional losses are accounted for, by which more would need to be abstracted to meet the demand.
+Also, in the current LISFLOOD version, no limits are set for groundwater abstraction.

-First, LISFLOOD subtracts groundwater from the Lower Zone (LZ), at the moment still without limits.
-Groundwater depletion can thus be examined by monitoring the LZ levels from the start to the end of a simulation.
+LISFLOOD subtracts groundwater from the Lower Zone (LZ).
+Groundwater depletion can thus be examined by monitoring the LZ levels between the start and the end of a simulation.
+Given the intra- and inter-annual fluctuations of LZ, it is advisable to monitor more on decadal periods.

-If the Lower Zone groundwater amount decreases below the 'LZThreshold" or groundwater threshold, the baseflow from the LZ to the nearby rivers is zero.
+If the Lower Zone groundwater amount decreases below the 'LZThreshold" - a groundwater threshold value -, the baseflow from the LZ to the nearby rivers is zero.
 When sufficient recharge is added again to raise the LZ levels above the threshold, baseflow will start again.
-This mimicks the behaviour of some river basins in very dry episodes.
+This mimicks the behaviour of some river basins in very dry episodes, where aquifers temporarily lose their connection to major rivers and baseflow is reduced.

 ```xml
 <textvar name="LZThreshold" value="$(PathMaps)/lzthreshold.map">